BlogCategoriesCompareAbout

 • Synthesis: AI-generated summaries and research gap identification

-Universities tracking student outcomes report a 25% improvement in research quality when AI tools are properly integrated into workflows.
+Universities tracking student outcomes report 25% improvement in research quality when AI tools integrate into workflows.
 Students produce more comprehensive literature reviews, identify stronger research questions, and demonstrate deeper understanding of their fields.

 FeaturePerplexity AIElicitConsensus